select * from packageListDetails where packageid='OFHPK' 1

 After having a healthy breakfast, you will have the whole day to yourself, to spend it in leisure.
 You can indulge in various activities, go cycling, visit the temples, and even learn about the art of honey extraction or try to milk a cow!
 You will have several options to choose from, and will result in a fun packed day.
 Overnight stay will be at the hotel/home stay.

 Post breakfast, departure by road towards the Western Ghats, for Munnar.
 During the three hours long drive, be sure to check out the various waterfalls you might witness.
-Upon arrival, you will be checked in at the hotel and our representative will help you in that.
+Upon arrival, you will be checked in at the hotel and our representative will help you with that.
 Munnar is a hill station, located in Kerala, in the Western Ghats, and used to be one of the resorts for the British Raj elite groups.
 It is the house to Eravikulam National Park, The Blossom International Park, and the Tea Museum, among some other places.
 This small town is a well-known tourist attraction for people visiting Kerala.
 You will have the day to yourself today, and you can either relax, or go for a leisurely stroll, bird watching or even butterfly walk.
 Overnight stay will be at the hotel.

 After starting your day with some healthy breakfast, you can go for a trek at any of the several beautiful mountains around Munnar, with a local and extremely experienced guide.
 The trek will let you explore the beauty that lies in the mountains, and experience nature at a new level.
 If you still have time after return, you can either relax yourself, or go on about exploring.
 Keep your evening free to visit the local markets around the area.
 Overnight stay will be at the hotel.

-After breakfast, you can enjoy the day with participating into local activities, tasting tea or roaming about.
+After breakfast, you can enjoy the day by participating in local activities, tasting tea or roaming about.
 You can also stay indoors, and have a peaceful day.
 In the afternoon, you can take a four-hour drive to the Periyar National Park, where you will be checked in at the hotel upon arrival.
 Periyar National Park is the home to numerous endangered flora and fauna, and has over 171 species of grass, 140 species of orchids, and about 35 species of mammals.
 It was noted that the national park had over 35 Bengal Tigers in 2017, along with several Indian elephants, white tigers, gaur, sambar, wild pig, Salim Ali’s fruit bat, among various more.
 Overnight stay will be at the hotel.

 You can initiate your day, post breakfast, with either a stroll through the jungle with a local ranger, or a tour in a small group with the fellow hotel guests.
 You will be able to witness several species of animals, birds and plants, and this excursion may last for 3 to 4 hours.
 This can be followed by a visit to Alleppey, where you can stay in a houseboat for the night, enjoying the serene experience while floating on the water, along the rustic backwaters of Kerala.
 Alleppey is widely known for the houseboats, along the Kerala backwaters, which area a network of canals and lagoons.
 It also features the Alappuzha beach and the Mullakkal temple.
 Overnight stay will be at the houseboat.